 High GGT levels can be a sign of liver damage or disease.
 If you drink too much alcohol, your GGT levels usually increase.

 - under 71 IU/L is considered normal for men

 - under 42 IU/L is considered normal for women

 High bilirubin levels can be a sign that your liver is damaged.
 If you drink excessive amounts of alcohol, take certain medications, or if you are destroying more red blood cells than normal (haemolysis) it can increase your levels.
 Sometimes it might be caused by Gilbert’s syndrome — a harmless inherited disorder.

-A bilirubin level under 24 umol/L is considered normal.
+- under 24 umol/L is considered normal for men

 What affects liver function?